parrymay/parrymay/README.md

 ## Hey!
 I’m @parrymay.
-- :snake:I am a beginner python developer.
+- :snake:I am jr. developer at QuantorFrom
 - :mortar_board:Student of the Bauman Moscow State Technical University.
 - :octocat:This is a repository for my pet-projects, coursework and graduate work and here I do what I want.
 - :briefcase:Open to suggestions.